egemenimre/opticks/docs/models/sharpness.md

 Another important point to note is that, the time scale is the entire image acquisition (or the total TDI column duration), rather than the integration or exposure duration.
 Therefore, jitter and drift/smear disturbances for the TDI column are different than those for a single image acquisition.
 For example, consider a satellite pushbroom imager that uses a 0.5 ms exposure time, 1 ms line rate and 10 TDI stages.
 A 100 pix/s rotation rate that drifts the image in the across-track direction can introduce a 0.05 pixel smear in a single image, but over the entire 10 ms TDI duration, the overall smear is equal to 1 pixel.
 Similarly, the jitter over 0.5 ms will be much smaller than the jitter over 10 ms. Consequently, in addition to the blurriness of single acquisition images, the combined image will introduce another "layer" of blurriness.

-To summarise, the following effects will introduce a smear for a multiple image acquisition case:
+To summarise, the following effects will introduce a drift/smear for a multiple image acquisition case:

 - Relative rotation rate between the imager and the target (such as an attitude rate control error)
 - A fixed rotation between the along-track direction and the detector lines (such as a yaw steering error or residual yaw steering error on a satellite)